CMUSchwartzLab/TUSV-INT/README.md

 <a name="installation"></a>
 ## Installation
-TUSV-INT is built with python 2.7.
+This version of TUSV-INT is built with python 3.
 We provide the following commands to set up the environment -

 ```
-conda create -n tusvint python=2.7
+conda create -n tusvint python=3.10
 conda activate tusvint
 conda config --add channels conda-forge
 conda config --add channels bioconda